The future of planning—online project planning in the cloud

 - Connected team.
 Even when workers are separated by miles, they can feel part of a cohesive unit with a cloud-based solution.
 Because everyone receives to-the-minute updates, no one relevant to the project is accidentally left out of the conversation.
 Furthermore, conversations can be conducted in the project space (instead of via email) and stored for future reference.

 - Increased productivity.
-Thanks to a centralized location where all project summaries, tasks, documents, newsfeeds and calendars are kept, online project management solutions can save time.
+Thanks to a centralized location where all project summaries, tasks, documents, newsfeeds and calendars are kept, cloud-based project management solutions can save time.
 And when time is saved, productivity can increase.
 In addition, a centralized location allows team members to access project documents in real time wherever they are located.